J-1 Exchange Visitor Information

 Regulations are published by the DOS in Title 22 of the Code of Federal Regulations (CFR).
 These laws set forth the specific requirements that must be met by applicants who wish to acquire J-1 nonimmigrant status to participate in an exchange visitor program.
 An applicant must meet these requirements before a consular officer issues a J-1 visa, or before the Department of Homeland Security admits the individual into the United States in J-1 Status.
 Some basic requirements include:

-• They are otherwise qualified for the exchange visitor category they wish to participate
+- They are otherwise qualified for the exchange visitor category for which they wish to participate

-• The visitor can prove to a United States consulate when applying for the visa that they “have residence abroad which he has no intention of abandoning”.
-This is usually shown by evidence of social and economic ties aboard
+- The visitor can prove to a United States consulate when applying for the visa that they “have residence abroad which he has no intention of abandoning”.
+This is usually shown by evidence of social and economic ties abroad

-• International Student and Scholar Services helps researchers, professors, and students, and department members international in inviting international students and scholars to join CMU.
+- International Student and Scholar Services helps researchers, professors, students, and department members international in inviting international students and scholars to join CMU.

 CMU has designation from the U.S. Department of State to sponsor the following categories:

-• Professors: A professor primarily teaches, lectures or observes while at CMU.
-He/she may also conduct research
+- Professors: A professor primarily teaches, lectures or observes while at CMU.
+They may also conduct research

-• Research scholars: A research scholar primarily conducts research, observes, or consults in connection with a research project at CMU.
-He/she may also teach or lecture.
+- Research scholars: A research scholar primarily conducts research, observes, or consults in connection with a research project at CMU.
+They may also teach or lecture.

-• Student interns: is available only to international students currently enrolled and pursuing a degree at a postsecondary academic institution outside the United States, whose U.S. internship will "fulfill the educational objectives for his or her current degree program at his or her home institution." (up to 12 months)
+- Student interns: Available only to international students currently enrolled and pursuing a degree at a postsecondary academic institution outside the United States, whose U.S. internship will "fulfill the educational objectives for his or her current degree program at his or her home institution." (up to 12 months)

 For further information, please email j1ev@cmich.edu or by phone at 989-774-4308.